anshisinghh/cse15l-lab-reports/lab1.md

 ```

 When the command was run the working directory was ‘/home’.
 When *ls* is used with a path to a directory as an argument it lists the contents of that directory.
-The directory ‘lecture1’ has the files ‘Hello.class’, ‘Hello.java’, ‘messages’, and ‘README’, which gets printed out.
+The directory ‘lecture1’ has the contents ‘Hello.class’, ‘Hello.java’, ‘messages’, and ‘README’, which gets printed out.

 ### Using *ls* with a path to a file as an argument
 ```